Vocational Transition IEP Goals and Lesson Ideas | SPED Lesson Planner

 Clocking In and Time Management Simulation

-Set up a classroom routine where students practice arriving, clocking in, checking a schedule, and transitioning to assigned tasks.
-This supports IEP goals related to punctuality, following multi-step directions, and independent task initiation, and works well with visual schedules and timer supports.
+Set up a classroom routine where students practice arriving, clocking in, checking a visual schedule, and moving to assigned job tasks.
+Use this as a pre-vocational skills lesson for IEP goals tied to punctuality, work habits, following multi-step directions, and independent task initiation.

 Following Supervisor Directions Role Play